magmo/magmo.com/README.md

 When you are ready, raise a Pull Request into the `master` branch.
 A deploy preview will be generated automatically by the netlify bot.

 magmo.com is currently registered with cloudfare, and hosted on netlify.
-Pushing to the master branch will result in a fresh deployment of that version.
+Pushing to the master branch will result in

+Site is deployed to https://magmo.com